mongodb/docs/source/custom-type.rst

 Putting It Together
 -------------------

-Finally, we can define a :py:class`~bson.codec_options.CodecOptions` instance with our ``type_registry`` and use it to get a :py:class`~pymongo.collection.Collection` object that understands the :py:py:class`~decimal.Decimal` data type:
+Finally, we can define a :py:class:`~bson.codec_options.CodecOptions` instance with our ``type_registry`` and use it to get a :py:class:`~pymongo.collection.Collection` object that understands the :py:class:`~decimal.Decimal` data type:

 .. code-block:: python